 In the communist era, the government subsidized the food at milk bars — thereby providing lowly workers a chance to afford a meal out.
 The tradition continues, and today Poland still foots the bill for most of your milk-bar meal.
-Prices remain astoundingly low — my bill usually comes to about $4 — and, while communist-era fare was less than lively, today's milk-bar cuisine is more tasty.
+Prices remain astoundingly low — my bill usually comes to about $5 — and, while communist-era fare was less than lively, today's milk-bar cuisine is tastier.

 Milk bars offer many of Poland's traditional favorites.
 Common items are delicious soups, a variety of cabbage-based salads, fried pork chops, pierogi (ravioli with various fillings), and pancakes.
 At the milk bar, you'll likely see glasses of watery juice and — of course — milk, but most milk bars also stock bottles of water and Coke.
-Try a Polish pastry, especially the classic paczki, a glazed jelly doughnut typically filled with a wild-rose jam.
+Try a Polish pastry, especially the classic paczki, glazed jelly doughnuts typically filled with a wild-rose jam.

 At milk bars, the service is aimed at locals.
 You're unlikely to find an English menu.
-If the milk-bar lady asks you any questions, you have three options: nod stupidly until she just gives you something; repeat one of the things she just said (assuming she's asked you to choose between two options, such as meat or cheese in your pierogi); or hope that a kindly English-speaking person in line will come to your rescue.
+If the milk-bar lady asks you any questions, you have three options: nod happily until she just gives you something; repeat one of the things she just said (assuming she's asked you to choose between two options, such as meat or cheese in your pierogi); or hope that a kindly English-speaking person in line will come to your rescue.
 If nothing else, ordering at a milk bar is an adventure in internationally understood gestures.
 Smiling seems to slightly extend the patience of milk-bar staffers.

 Every milk bar is a little different, but here's the general procedure: Head to the counter, wait to be acknowledged, and point to what you want.
-Two handy words are "to" (sounds like "toe" and means "that") and "i" (pronounced "ee" and means "and").
+Two handy words are "to" (sounds like "toe" and means "this") and "i" (pronounced "ee" and means "and").

 My milk-bar dialogue usually goes like this: Milk bar lady says "Prosze?"
 (Can I help you, please?).
 I say "to" (while pointing)…"i to" (pointing again)…"i to" (pointing once more) — "this…and this…and this."
 It's not pretty, but it gets the job done.